sounlida/envoyer-docs/src/projects/notifications.md

 ## Channels

-Envoyer supports a variety of notification channels and you are welcome to configure multiple channels for your project:
+Envoyer supports a variety of notification channels, and you are welcome to configure multiple channels for your project:

 - Slack
 - Email